 Governor McAuliffe’s Introduced HB/SB 5003 – Same as the House’s adopted amendment, except the Governor’s proposal does not include the reduction of FTEs.

-Senate Adopted Amendments to SB 5003 – The Senate’s amendment eliminates $600,059 and 7 FTEs from the OEI budget in each year of the biennium and directs that no schools be transferred to the supervision of the OEI and that no funds be transferred to it, eliminating the Board and its functions.
+Senate Adopted Amendments to SB 5003 – The Senate’s amendment eliminates $600,059 and 7 FTEs from the OEI budget in each year of the biennium and directs that no schools be transferred to the supervision of the OEI and that no funds be transferred to it.

 E. OTHER AGENCY BUDGET AMENDMENTS IMPACTING SCHOOL DIVISIONS